gnaneshwar17/Credit-Risk-Assessment-Interactive-Visualization-and-Analytical-Insights/README.md

+The 5 Cs of Credit—Character, Capacity, Capital, Collateral, and Conditions—represent the fundamental data architecture required for robust credit risk assessment and modern predictive modeling.
+In the realm of Machine Learning (ML), these pillars serve as the primary framework for feature engineering; they allow algorithms to move beyond linear scoring by identifying complex, non-linear correlations between a borrower’s historical reliability (Character) and their real-time financial agility (Capacity).
+When integrated into ML analytics, the 5 Cs enable the calculation of critical metrics like Probability of Default (PD) and Loss Given Default (LGD) with high precision, using alternative data to fill traditional gaps.
+Furthermore, these categories are essential for data visualization, where they are transformed into risk heatmaps, radar charts, and stress-test dashboards.
+This visual synthesis allows lenders to identify portfolio vulnerabilities at a glance, ensuring that predictive insights are not just statistically significant, but also intuitively actionable for strategic decision-making and regulatory compliance.

+Data Set Downloaded from the following Link : https://www.opendatabay.com/data/financial/c62c0254-30f2-4b29-bae6-24548f112d23

 High Level Data Description :
 This dataset is a synthetic loan portfolio focused on modeling the likelihood of loan default at the individual borrower level.​